Charterhouse School

-Charterhouse is a public school (English boarding school for pupils aged 13–18) in Godalming, Surrey, England.
-Originally founded by Thomas Sutton in 1611 on the site of the old Carthusian monastery in Charterhouse Square, Smithfield, London, it educates over 800 pupils, aged 13 to 18 years.
-Charterhouse is one of the 'great' nine English public schools reported upon by the Clarendon Commission in 1864 and is a member of the Rugby Group schools.
+Charterhouse is a public school (English independent boarding school for pupils aged 13–18) in Godalming, Surrey, England.
+Founded by Thomas Sutton in 1611 on the site of the old Carthusian monastery in Charterhouse Square, Smithfield, London, it educates over 1000 pupils, aged 13 to 18 years.
+Charterhouse is one of the original nine English public schools reported upon by the Clarendon Commission in 1864 leading to its regulation by the Public Schools Act 1868.

-Charterhouse charges full boarders up to £44,220 per annum (2022/2023) and is among the most expensive Headmasters' and Headmistresses' Conference (HMC) schools in the UK.
-It educated the British Prime Minister Lord Liverpool and has a long list of notable alumni.
+Charterhouse charges full boarders up to £47,535 per annum (2023/2024).
+It educated the British Prime Minister Lord Liverpool and has numerous notable alumni.

-SR V class 4-4-0 no. E903 (later no. 903 and 30903) was named Charterhouse after the school.